nehal35/EXCEL-DASHBOARDS/README.md

 **3. Data Analysis & Visualization:** I utilized Excel's Pivot tables to analyze the data and calculate attrition rates.
 I explored relationships between different factors and represented them visually in an interactive manner.

 **4. Dashboard Design:** I designed an organized layout for the dashboard, arranging the visualizations to provide a clear overview of attrition insights.
-The dashboard allows for filtering based on gender, enabling focused analysis.

 This HR Attrition Excel project provides valuable insights into attrition within an organization.
 By leveraging Excel's powerful features, I was able to uncover patterns and relationships that can inform decision-making and talent retention strategies.

 ![ATTEXCEL](https://user-images.githubusercontent.com/108068313/229381506-e338701f-9fb0-4d6a-a90c-b5d3e729370f.gif)